joyce-karol/joyce-karol/README.md

-- Hi, I’m Joyce
+Hi, I'm Joy
-- Biomedical
+- Biomedical from the Bahiana School of Medicine and Public Health - Bahia
--  master's in Fiocruz - BA
+- Master in experimental pathology

 <!---
 joyce-karol/joyce-karol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.